github/training-kit/downloads/github-git-cheat-sheet.md

 Downloads a project and its entire version history

 ## Make changes
-Reviews edits and craft a commit transaction
+Review edits and craft a commit transaction

 ```$ git status```